- MA, Communication, University of Utah

 - *Communication of precision medicine and genomics

-- *Public understanding of science, including scientific uncertainty
+- *Public understanding of science, especially scientific uncertainty

 Prior to graduate school I worked as a journalist, primarily covering health psychology for several outlets including Men's Health and U.S. News.
 I’ve also worked as a marketing copywriter for corporations, ad agencies and health organizations.

 I use statistical methods to explore a range of questions in health and science communication, especially those pertaining to message effects, risk information processing, and media presentation of biomedical research.
 Currently my work examines how patients and members of the public evaluate the benefits and risks of participating in genomics and precision medicine research.